parisbible/parisbible.github.io/_posts/2024-03-16-BibleHuntingSwitzerland.md

 <br>

-Manuscript hunting in Switzerland, however, is made incredibly easy by the online platform [***e-codices***] (https://www.e-codices.unifr.ch/en), where manuscripts from all regions of the country are compiled in one place to facilitate research and access to material that would otherwise have sat on dusty bookshelves, largely forgotten by the wider public (medievalists, archivists and librarians don’t count, dusty bookshelves are their usual stomping ground).
+Manuscript hunting in Switzerland, however, is made incredibly easy by the online platform [***e-codices***](https://www.e-codices.unifr.ch/en), where manuscripts from all regions of the country are compiled in one place to facilitate research and access to material that would otherwise have sat on dusty bookshelves, largely forgotten by the wider public (medievalists, archivists and librarians don’t count, dusty bookshelves are their usual stomping ground).

 <br>

-The platform ***e-codices***, originally founded in the early 2000s, “offers free online access to medieval and early modern manuscripts from public and church-owned collections as well as from numerous private collections” (check out their [**"Brief History"**] (https://www.e-codices.unifr.ch/en/about/history) snippet).
+The platform ***e-codices***, originally founded in the early 2000s, “offers free online access to medieval and early modern manuscripts from public and church-owned collections as well as from numerous private collections” (check out their [**"Brief History"**](https://www.e-codices.unifr.ch/en/about/history) snippet).
 It is, in short, the virtual manuscript library of Switzerland.
 And that’s not nothing!

 <br>